neptune-ai/docs/docs/integrations/google_colab.rst

 Neptune-Google Colab Integration
 ================================

-..
-    Video [1min screencast]

-`Google Colab <https://colab.research.google.com/>`_ is a temporary runtime environment.
+|Google Colab| is a temporary runtime environment.
 This means you lose all your data (unless saved externally) once you restart your kernel.

 This is where you can leverage Neptune.
-By running your experiments on Google Colab and tracking them with Neptune, you can refer to the experiment stats and attributes, even after the Colab kernel has died.
+By running your experiments on Google Colab and tracking them with Neptune, you can log

+* parameters
+* metrics and losses
+* hardware consumption, and
+* model checkpoints and other artifacts

+to Neptune and refer to them even after the Colab kernel has died.

 Introduction
 ------------